massimo-zaniboni/aoc-benchmarks/README.md

 I reused entirely their *bencher* utility.
 The *bencher* uses ``python-gtop``.
 I were not able to compile it under NixOS, my OS of choice, so I created an Ubuntu Docker image, supporting it.
 This Ubuntu Docker container it is used also for compiling and benchmarking the code.

-The directory ``bencher`` will be also a volume of the ``aoc-benchmarks`` container, inside the container ``/host`` directory.
+The directory ``bencher`` will be also a volume of the ``aoc-benchmarks`` container, inside the container directory ``/bencher``.
 Every change done by the Docker container will be stored in the native file system.

 I were not able to generate the website using the *benchmarksgame* project, so I created a Common-Lisp utility generating a static-web-site, starting from the results of the benchmarks.
 Every new web-site must be produced customizing the code of this utility.